sukanta-chowdhury/Role_Based_Access_Control_Syatem/README.md

 All of these mentioned features tested and 100% working

 Setup Instructions
-1) I have already uploaded my .env file for easy testing.
-2) You just need to install the necessary dependencies by running npm install.
+1) You just need to install the necessary dependencies by running npm install.
-3) And then you can start the project by running npm run dev.
+2) And then you can start the project by running npm run dev.
 And you can test all of these features by thunder clint in vs code.